1. Lost (Why Should I Be Frightened by a Hat)

 “There’s a mask upon my face/ I can’t live without/ So you won’t recognize me/ When I am in the crowd”.
 In the world of social media, it’s possible to be anonymous, creating a mask that allows you to be recognized only online.
 No one in the real world knows you.
 Most never achieve the glory in reality that they can online, and so our world today is full of people competing for online glory via clickbait, stupid videos, or straight out immodesty.
 In the end, the real world—full of amazing causes, impoverished people, and real wonder—is completely lost and less important.

 That is not to say that the online world is useless.
-It’s simply dangerous.
+It’s simply dangerous because of our human nature.
 Heck, I find myself grabbing my smart phone more often than I should.
 It’s in all of us.
 But it is possible to transcend this.
 It is possible to understand what true love and true friendship are.
 We don’t have to rely on little pictures on a screen to give us satisfaction.
 There’s a real world out there that needs you and me.

 So, Duda is simply communicating the two-dimensional world of these addicts where hashtags are more important than principles.
+He is being facetious lyrically.
 If Duda is anything, he is not someone concerned with impressing everyone.
 And I respect that greatly.

 4. Caterpillar and the Barbed Wire